gwenjo/mario-memory/README.md

 -   Desktop (15-17 inch)
 -   Laptop (13 inch Macbook air)
 -   Ipad mini
--   And various cell phones such as an Iphone8, Iphone x, Iphone 11, Samsung A70 and a SamsungS20.
+-   And various cell phones such as an Iphone8, Iphone x, Iphone 11, Samsung A70 and a Samsung S20.

 All pages and navigation links work properly and have been checked individually.
 -   Easy page